 Withdrawal and cancellation

 If the issuer withdraws an event, the COAF is also withdrawn.
-If the issuer replaces the withdrawn event with a new, a new COAF must be assigned to the new event.
+If the issuer replaces the withdrawn event with a new event, a new COAF must be assigned to the new event.

 If an account servicer, including the (I)CSD, cancels an event, the COAF is not cancelled.
 The account servicer’s new event, replacing the old event, should include the original COAF.